-In this paper we extended previous work described in [17] by proposing a method to perform reasoning for multi-argument predicates under the assumption of stratification.
-Multi-argument predicates complicate significantly the implementation (compared to the one presented in [17] for single-argument predicates), because they require multiple passes.
-We presented how reasoning can be implemented using the MapReduce framework and provided an experimental evaluation.
-The results demonstrate that our approach can address reasoning over hundreds of millions of facts.
+In this paper we extended previous work described in [22] by proposing a method to perform reasoning for multi-argument predicates under the assumption of stratification.
+Multi-argument predicates complicate significantly the implementation (compared to the one presented in [21] for single-argument predicates), because multiargument predicates require multiple passes.
+We presented how reasoning can be implemented in the MapReduce framework and provided an extensive experimental evaluation.
+The results demonstrate that our approach can address reasoning over millions of facts.